 16. Time-saved league tables.
 Per-team, monthly, published.
 Pair with a small budget the winning team can spend on what they want.

 17. Recognition rituals.
 Quarterly “AI MVP” awards.
 Mentions in board reports.
 Cost: zero.
-Effect: disproportionate on Quiet Refusers — makes the gap visible.
+Effect: disproportionate on Quiet Refusers, because it makes the gap visible.

 18. Bonus or OKR tie-in.
 For senior managers and above, a meaningful percentage of variable comp tied to team-level AI-driven productivity gains.
 The fastest single way to convert a sceptical executive team.

-Q1 review.
+In practice: Q1 review.
 Twenty percent of every SLT member’s bonus now tracks a team-level AI productivity metric.
-By the next quarterly, every leader is demoing their own workflows in the all-hands — the moment, as one client CEO put it, that the executive team stopped pretending and started using.
+By the next quarterly, every leader is demoing their own workflows in the all-hands: the moment, as one client CEO put it, that the executive team stopped pretending and started using.

 Feedback Loops